szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Handmaiden's Mace +2 reflect BG3's take on it (1381) (BG2EE EET)

 - Sets strength to 18, unless it's already 18 or higher.
-This is determined only at the moment of equipping the mace.
+This is checked regularly as the wielder holds the mace, in order to prevent certain technical issues, so there might be a small delay (up to 1 second) before it shows up.
 - Relaxes the mace's unusability restrictions, allowing all classes that can wield maces to use it, as well as neutrally aligned characters.
 It keeps the restriction to those of elven or half-elven ancestry.
 The Fixpack also enforces unusability for tieflings and vampires, and that is kept.
 - Slightly increases the price from 2500 to 3000
 - Poison effect is now a bit more interesting: